-On the 10 December 2020, the North Horsham County Local Committee (CLC) approved under Urgent Action recommendations for traffic regulation order prioritisation.
-The Cabinet Member for Highways and Transport reviewed all outstanding requests and authorised additional resources to allow proposals for Lambs Farm Road to be included in the 2021/22 TRO works programme.
-The proposals were advertised between 14 October 2021 and 11 November 2021 and 1No objections was received which has been summarised and responded to in Appendix B to this report
+On 26 November 2020, the North Chichester County Local Committee (CLC) approved under Urgent Action recommendations for traffic regulation order prioritisation.
+The Cabinet Member for Highways and Infrastructure reviewed all outstanding requests for Traffic Regulations Orders and authorised additional resources to allow proposals for New Road to be included in the 2021/22 TRO works programme.
+The proposals were advertised between 9 September 2021 and 7 October 2021 and 2 objections were received which have been summarised and responded to in Appendix B (PDF, 69KB) to this report.